Emergence of Time

 Wavefunction as Optimal Encoding

-Highly irregular configurations require longer descriptions and are suppressed, leading to an effective low-frequency, smooth structure.
+The wavefunction \(\psi\) emerges as the optimal linear encoding of observer-relevant correlations.
+Highly irregular configurations require broad spectral support and are exponentially suppressed, leading to an effective low-frequency, smooth structure.

 Unitarity from Informational Stability